joshie/beatsaber-to-audica/README.md

 How To Use:

 Easiest Way for Windows:
 Head over to Releases and download latest!
-Drag your beat saber song zip onto the !BS2AUD_DRAG_N_DROP.BAT and enjoy your .audica file.
+Drag your beat saber song zip or directory onto the !BS2AUD_DRAG_N_DROP.BAT and enjoy your .audica file.
 Release has nodejs bundled.
 No need to install nodejs.

 Easy way for all OSes